HeidiJheng/HeidiJheng.github.io/content/post/grant_TOPgrant /index.md

   - grant
 tags:
   - grant
+  - NSTC
 slug: grant_TOPgrant
 image:
   caption: ''
   focal_point: ''
 ---
-Thrilled to be awarded the [TOP Grants (Taiwanese Overseas Pioneers Grants)](https://top.stpi.narl.org.tw/project/topi/news/index). by the National Science and Technology Council of Taiwan!
+Thrilled to be awarded the [TOP Grants (Taiwanese Overseas Pioneers Grants)](https://top.stpi.narl.org.tw/project/topi/news/index). by the National Science and Technology Council of Taiwan (NSTC)!
 It’s a huge support for PhD candidates in humanities and social sciences.
 Grateful for the USD $30,000 award to advance my dissertation research.
 ---